The-Osint-Toolbox/The-OSINT-Toolbox/README.md

 <br></br>
 The links to other websites, blogs, resources & tools etc, contained within. do not represent any kind of recommendation or endorsement and I have absolutely no commercial links or affiliation to them.
 <br></br>
 I would like to thank the OSINT community who have shared resources openly and freely which has enabled me to build The-OSINT-Toolbox, which then enables me to share with the community.
+<br></br>
-Due to the sheer amount of resources listed I will not have used all them and I rely in some part on others who have.
+Caveat, due to the sheer amount of resources listed I have not used all them and I rely in some part on others who have.
+It takes a lot of my own time to maintain these GitHub repos, that I simply do not have the time to test all the resources listed.
 I encourage you to understand any resources or tools you use.
-You must understand that you may not have any control over what happens to the information you input into a website.
+You must understand that you may not have any control over what happens to the information you input into a resource listed or the footprint you leave behind.
 <br></br>
 Always remember your own OPSEC!
 <!--